TomaszKonkel/Carpentryshop/README.md

 # Web Application to work with a carpentryshop.
-Offers a full control of selling items.
+Offers a full control of selling products.
 Ability to creating orders with a view of cart.
-For items from category project(furniture) user have to choose materials to complete them.
+To projects from ended orders, user have to choose materials to complete them.

 Backend was made in Java (Springboot framework) with MVC standard.